Article

 But the whole supply chain has to be vigilant.
 Every part of the production line needs to adapt quickly.
 Such agility demands tight coordination and a responsive supply chain management system to prevent delays and keep everything running smoothly.

 Tools like the Kanban system are fundamental for managing this flow efficiently.
-Kansan system assists in tracking production times, inventory metrics, and addressing supply chain challenges promptly.
+Kanban system assists in tracking production times, inventory metrics, and addressing supply chain challenges promptly.

 One significant hurdle with pull systems is the risk of stockouts and delays if demand spikes unexpectedly.
 By leveraging real-time data, it is possible to preemptively address these issues, maintaining a balance between meeting demand and avoiding excessive inventory.